-- Include each asset in use with adequate description of the asset, - Include the historical cost and accumulated depreciation, - Include the assets' dates of acquisition, - Indicate useful life and depreciation method, - Reconcile to the provider's trial balance, and - Correspond to the cost report period.
+- Include the assets' dates of acquisition; - Indicate useful life and depreciation method; - Reconcile to the provider's trial balance; and - Correspond to the cost report period.

 If the provider uses an accelerated depreciation method for book purposes, the provider must prepare and submit a straight-line depreciation schedule for the cost reporting period.